Johnny Depp’s Ex Amber Heard Heartbroken After Being Dumped By Elon Musk? Too ‘Selfish’ And ‘Manipulative’

 — Payments New view (@PaymentsNewview) August 5, 2017

 The relationship was one that began quite quickly and while the 31-year-old was still coming through a very tough split.
 The beauty made allegations of abuse against Johnny Depp, which the actor fervently denied.
-The two had a stormy 15 -month marriage and had a very public divorce that ended with the judge who was overseeing the case demanding that the divorce be finalized in January after the former couple continued to take low blows legally and Johnny Depp refused to pay up, as E! recalled earlier this year.
+The two had a stormy 15-month marriage and had a very public divorce that ended with the judge who was overseeing the case demanding that the divorce be finalized in January after the former couple continued to take low blows legally and Johnny Depp refused to pay up, as E!
+Online recalled earlier this year.

 Amber Heard posted this to Instagram today and it’s being reported as #Aquaman or Mera related.
 It’s not. pic.twitter.com/ZEb2e3uJJl